If lead-based paint is uncovered, it's a hazard and must be removed.

 Dealing with lead-based paint

 Some schools have old layers of lead-based paint on buildings.
-This is not a problem if buildings are painted regularly and old layers are never exposed.
-However, it is a problem if lead-based paint is exposed when sanding for repainting or alterations.
+This isn't a problem if buildings are painted regularly and old layers are never exposed.
+However, it's a problem if lead-based paint is exposed when sanding for repainting or alterations.

 You should only use contractors that know the procedures for identifying and managing lead-based paints.